 For the dad who likes a good cocktail: Boston Cocktail Shaker Set

-For the grill master: Laguiole Steak Knives
+The grill master: Laguiole Steak Knives

 For the outdoorsy dad: UV Sun Protection Shirt

-For the dad with young kids: Fair Harbor Quick-Drying Shorts
+The dad with young kids: Fair Harbor Quick-Drying Shorts

 For the dad who still sports his velcro wallet from the ’80’s: Frye Money Clip

-For the musically inclined dad: Waterproof Portable Bluetooth Speaker
+The musically inclined dad: Waterproof Portable Bluetooth Speaker

 For the dad who likes (or needs!) to chill: Hatteras Hammock

-For the handy dad: Leatherman Multitool
+The handy dad: Leatherman Multitool

 For the proud dad: Custom Dad Hat

-For the dad who has everything: Estelle Decanter
+The dad who has everything: Estelle Decanter

 For the few dads who may have stumbled onto this page: happy father’s day.
 Fathering is important work, equal parts challenging and rewarding, and I reminded daily just how much the love of a good father can make in a person’s life.
 I hope you receive all of the love and affection you are due this coming Father’s Day…and maybe even an awesome gift too!

-Now onto this no-churn strawberry pretzel pie ice cream.
+No-churn strawberry pretzel pie ice cream